jeanineharb/Technical-Interviews-Preparation/Data Structures/Graphs.md

 **Cons**: Queries like whether there is an edge from vertex u to vertex v are not efficient and can be done O(V).

-## Graph Traversal

-- Depth First Search: DFS involves searching a node and all its children before proceeding to its siblings.

-- Breadth First Search: BFS involves searching a node and its siblings before going on to any children.

 ### Edge List

 One simple way to represent a graph is just a list, or array of |E| edges, which we call an edge list.